9 Best Charities That Combat Pediatric (Childhood) Cancer (Complete 2023 List)

 What they do:

 The National Pediatric Cancer Foundation funds research and clinical trials to improve existing cancer treatments and to find better ones.
-For example, through their Sunshine Project, they bring together scientists and researchers from different fields to streamline the research process.
-Furthermore, their Sunshine Lab tests new compounds and combinations of drugs to help children who have not experienced positive results with existing treatments.
+For example, they bring together scientists and researchers from different fields to streamline research through their Sunshine Project.
+Furthermore, their Sunshine Lab tests new compounds and combinations of drugs to help children who have yet to experience positive results with existing treatments.

 🚀